 Finding the Best Places to Retire Since 2006!

-Overview: Attractive Boerne (pronounced "Bernie") is 30 miles northwest of San Antonio in the heart of Texas Hill Country.
+Boerne (pronounced "Bernie") is an inviting town about 30 miles northwest of San Antonio and 95 miles southwest of Austin in the heart of the Texas Hill Country.
 Settled by German free thinkers, it retains an independent attitude along with many of its original structures.

-The town plays up its German heritage, and the cute downtown, nestled along the banks cypress-lined Cibolo Creek, and has an eclectic mix of specialty shops, art galleries, antique stores, wine bars, as well as a brewhaus.
+The town plays up its German heritage, and the cute downtown, nestled along the banks cypress-lined Cibolo Creek, has an eclectic mix of specialty shops, art galleries, antique stores, wine bars and a brewhaus, making it a popular weekend shopping and tourist destination.
 The Main Plaza features a gazebo and fountain and is home to the Berges Fest, a three day celebration of Boerne's German roots.
 Boerne also hosts the Kendall County Fair, a Harvest Moon Festival and the Boerne Market Days.
-The Main Plaza is only one of ten city parks.
 The Cibolo Nature Center includes a boardwalk, hiking trails and four distinct ecosystems spread across 100 acres.
-Boerne is popular as a weekend shopping destination for people from san Antonio.
 The dining scene is made up of national chains and locally owned eateries.
+The Main Plaza is only one of 10 city parks.

 Climate: Summer temperatures are in the 80s, 90s and even low-100s.
 Winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 30 inches of rain per year.